websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/using-the-database-upgrade-tool.md

     The command above executes the upgrade tool with the same JVM options recommended for the application server.
 File encoding (`UTF-8`), time zone (`GMT`), country, language, and memory settings (`-Xmx value`) should all match your application server's settings.
 For databases with over 10 GB of data, allocate additional memory using the `-Xmx` option.

-    If you haven't configured the upgrade using the [upgrade properties files](../reference/database-upgrade-tool-reference.md#manual-configuration), the upgrade tool prompts you for configuration values, and shows default values in parentheses.
+    If you haven't configured the upgrade using the [upgrade properties files](../reference/database-upgrade-tool-reference.md#manual-configuration), the upgrade tool prompts you for configuration values and shows default values in parentheses.
 Here's an example interaction:

     ```
     Please enter your application server (tomcat):